jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 Then, you can request on-demand builds and deployments from the build history page in one of two ways:
 * Drag a build to the box that is under a configured space.
 * Next to a build, click the **Deploy to** icon and then select a space to deploy to.

+When you manually run a stage, or if that stage runs because the stage before it completes, it selects its input revision (usually a build number) based on the following procedure:

+1. If a specific revision is selected, use that.
+2. If a specific revision is not specified, search previous stages until a stage is found that uses the same input.
+Find the last successfully run revision of that input and use that.
+3. If a specific revision is not specified, and no other stages use the specified source as input, use the latest revision of the input

 <a name="multi"></a>
 ####Multistage deployments